Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Analyzing and Improving Diffusion Training Schedule with Optimal Loss

 \subsection{Principled Design of Training Schedule}

-The training schedule plays a crucial role in optimizing diffusion models.
-Inspired by observations in \secref{comp-sched}, we design a principled training schedule based on diffusion optimal loss estimates.
+From the observation above, the training schedule plays a crucial role in optimizing diffusion models, due to the trade-off over different noise scales.
+We hence design a principled training schedule based on conclusions from the representative optimal loss estimates.

-\paragraph{The loss weight.} $w_\sigma$ calibrates the error resolution across different noise scales.
-For this, the optimal loss $J_\sigma^*$ provides a perfect reference scale for the loss at each diffusion step $\sigma$, so $w_\sigma = a/J_\sigma^*$ with a scale factor $a$ is a natural choice to align the loss at various $\sigma$ to the same scale.
-Although it downweighs the loss for large noise scales, the above observation suggests that the model can still achieve a good fit if using $\bfvv$, $\bfF$, or $\bfxx_0$ prediction.
+\textbf{The loss weight.} $w_\sigma$ calibrates the error resolution across different noise scales.
+For this, the optimal loss $J_\sigma^\star$ provides a perfect reference scale for the loss at each diffusion step $\sigma$, so $w_\sigma = a/J_\sigma^\star$ with a scale factor $a$ is a natural choice to align the loss at various $\sigma$ to the same scale.
+Although it downweighs the loss for large noise scales, the above observation suggests that the model can still achieve a good fit if using $\bfvv$-prediction and $\bfF$-prediction (\tabref{conversion}).
 For smaller noise scales, a cutoff $w^\star$ is needed to avoid divergence, which stops the increase of $w_\sigma$ before $\sigma$ runs smaller than the critical point $\sigma^\star$.
-As observed in \secref{comp-sched}, to the left of $\sigma^\star$, there is an interval with a strong positive correlation to the generation performance (\ie, the left inset figure of \figref{model-loss}(a)).
-We hence introduce an additional weight function $f(\sigma) = \clN(\log \sigma; \mu, \varsigma^2)$, whose parameters $\mu$ and $\varsigma$ are chosen to put the major weight over the interval.
-The resulting loss weight is finally given by: $w_\sigma = a \, \min\{\frac{1}{J_\sigma^*},w^\star\} + f(\sigma) \, \bbI_{\sigma < \sigma^\star}$.
+As observed in \secref{comp-sched}, the interval where the loss gap has a positive correlation to inference performance is on the left of (vs. around) $\sigma^\star$.
+We hence introduce an additional weight function $f(\sigma) = \clN(\log \sigma; \mu, \varsigma^2)$, whose parameters $\mu$ and $\varsigma$ are chosen to put the major weight over the left interval.
+The resulting loss weight is finally given by: { } The loss weight for other prediction targets can be derived following conversions in \eqnsref{losst-wt-eps,losst-wt-x0,losst-wt-v}.